KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 5, Reuse.md

  <kbd><img src="images/image-p5-002.png" width="100%"/></kbd><br/><sub>*The [image grid](https://w.wiki/3E8z) of KB highlights for the above SPARQL query.
 Screenshot Wikidata query service d.d.
 23-04-2021*</sub>

 39) Next, let's look at lists and tables.
 The [list of highlights](https://www.kb.nl/galerij/digitale-topstukken) on the KB website is only availabe as HTML.
-For effective resue you'd prefer a **structured list of all KB collections highlights** in open formats such as json, xml or csv.
-Let's look how we can request both simple and more elaborate lists from the [Wikidata SPARQL query service](https://www.wikidata.org/wiki/Wikidata:SPARQL_query_service).
+For effective reuse you'd prefer it in a structured and open format such as JSON, XML or RDF.
+Let's look how we can request **structured list of KB highlights, both simple and more elaborate** from the Wikidata query service:

   **a) Basic list**, with only the names and descriptions of the highlights<br/>
    * Wikidata SPARQL endpoint (WDQS) https://w.wiki/3Du9